 WAIVER: In cases of first DVT/PE with or without obvious external predisposing conditions: Waiver will not be considered until a minimum of three months after the event, and will only be considered after the prescribed course of anticoagulation therapy (usually 3-6 months) has been completed, member is off all anticoagulants, ultrasound of the site or suspected site(s) of thrombosis is normal, and, if pulmonary embolism was present, pulmonary function tests are normal.
 In cases of first DVT/PE with an inheritable thrombophilia diagnosed, if Factor V Leiden or Prothrombin 20210A mutations are detected, waivers will be considered on a case-by-case basis if all previously described conditions are met.
-No waivers will be considered if Protein S, Protein C, or Antithrombin III deficiency are detected or in cases of recurrent DVT/PE or a recommendation for lifelong anticoagulation, or surgical procedures such as plication of the vena cava or insertion of filter devices is CD, no waiver.
+No waivers will be considered if Protein S, Protein C, or Antithrombin III deficiency are detected or in cases of recurrent DVT/PE or a recommendation for lifelong anticoagulation therapy.
+The development of pulmonary hypertension, the need for continued anticoagulation, or surgical procedures such as plication of the vena cava or insertion of filter devices is CD, no waiver.
 Superficial thrombophlebitis is NCD.